bmannakee/caller_paper/paper.md

 - Need a list of why evolutionary inference on tumors is important.
 Resistance, virulence(heterogeneity), biology (mutation rate/signature/micro-environment). -->

 # Results

 ## Precision - Recall
 - Slightly worse in 100X WGS, and slightly better in 500X whole exomes
 - Working on Data to see how the signature effects this

+## Origin of sensitivity and specificity differences
+- Everything comes down to the number of variants with low alternate read count.
+- This is a complicated function of sequencing depth, evolutionary history, mutation rate.

 ## Implementation

+We implement our model on top of the MuTect 1.1.7 output.
+MuTect1 and MuTect2 both report the log likelihood ratio of two models, one with the variant and one without, which we can directly convert to posterior odds in favor of a mutation.
+We use MuTect 1.1.7 rather than MuTect2 because MuTect2 also does haplotype calling and realignment, making it difficult to use with simulated data (i.e. MuTect2 does local realignment after mutations are spiked and sometimes loses true mutations as a result).
 - Justification for using MuTect 1
   - Other callers probability model less accessible
   - MuTect 2 realignment step made RoC generation tough